RSO Advisor Frequently Asked Questions

-Although our 220+ student organizations cover a wide spectrum of focus areas, we have found that the challenges met by the advisors of these organizations tend to have many things in common - motivating members, balancing responsibilities between the advisor and the students, navigating learning outcomes, and so on.
+Although our 260+ registered student organizations (RSO) cover a wide spectrum of focus areas, we have found that the challenges met by the advisors of these organizations tend to have many things in common - motivating members, balancing responsibilities between the advisor and the students, navigating learning outcomes, and so on.
 So, as a way of simplifying the art of finding answers to these often difficult questions, we have posted them below in an FAQ format to help ease the process.
-After reading through these Q&A's, if you should have any additional questions, please contact the Campus Activities & Involvement Center directly at 910-962-3553, firstname.lastname@example.org, or visit us in the Fisher Student Center Room 2029.
+After reading through these Q&A's, if you should have any additional questions, please contact us at 910-962-3553, firstname.lastname@example.org, or visit us in the Fisher Student Center Room 2029.

 Q: Are student organizations required to have advisors?